Henry Wenceslaus, Duke of Oels-Bernstadt: Life

 Henry Wenceslaus was a member of the Münsterberg branch of the noble House of Poděbrady.
-His parents were Duke Charles II of Münsterberg-Oels and Elisabeth Magdalena (1562–1630), daughter of the Duke George II of Brieg.
+His parents were Duke Charles II of Münsterberg-Oels and his wife, Princess Elisabeth Magdalena of Brieg (1562–1630), daughter of the Duke George II of Brieg.

 Henry Wenceslaus was appointed in 1608 as rector of the Viadrina European University in Frankfurt (Oder).
 Following a Grand Tour through Europe, he was Commissioner for the imperial army of Silesia and Imperial Council.
 After his father's death in 1617, he took up government of the Duchy of Bernstadt.
 At the same time he and his younger brother Charles Frederick inherited the Moravian dominions of Šternberk and Jevišovice.

 Together with his brother Charles Frederick, Henry Wenceslaus welcomed in February 1620 in his North Moravian town of Šternberk, King Frederick V of Bohemia, who had been newly elected in 1619 and was on his way to Breslau to receive homage.
 Henry Wenceslaus invited the composer and hymn writer Matthäus Apelt to Bernstadt in 1625 and appointed him in 1631 as secretary of his chancellery.

 In 1627, Henry Wenceslaus attended the coronation in Prague of the later Emperor Ferdinand III as King of Bohemia.
 After Duke Georg Rudolf resigned in 1628 as Landeshauptmann of Silesia, an imperial decree reduced the political influence of future office holders.
 In 1629, King Ferdinand III appointed Henry Wenceslaus to the office, after the latter had promised to respect the freedom of religion.
 When in 1632, the Protestant princes of Silesia approached to Swedish and Saxon invaders, Henry Wenceslaus, who remained loyal to the emperor, refused to convene the Estates and temporarily left the country.
 Henry Wenceslaus never lost not the imperial favor, unlike his brother Charles Frederick, who in 1633, together with Duke John Christian of Brieg and George Rudolf of Liegnitz and the City Council of Breslau joined a defensive league, which sought the protection of Saxony, Brandenburg and Sweden.

 In 1637, Henry Wenceslaus awarded town privileges to the town of Międzybórz.

 He died in 1639 and was buried in Oleśnica.
 His brother Charles Frederick succeeded him as Duke of Bernstadt.